Dome: Umbrella dome

-Also called gadrooned, fluted, organ-piped, pumpkin, melon, ribbed, parachute, scalloped, or lobed domes, these are a type of dome divided at the base into curved segments, which follow the curve of the elevation.
+Also called gored, shell, gadrooned, fluted, organ-piped, pumpkin, melon, ribbed, parachute, scalloped, or lobed domes, these are a type of dome divided at the base into curved segments, which follow the curve of the elevation.
+They were common in the Roman era.
 "Fluted" may refer specifically to this pattern as an external feature, such as was common in Mamluk Egypt.
 The "ribs" of a dome are the radial lines of masonry that extend from the crown down to the springing.
 The central dome of the Hagia Sophia uses the ribbed method, which accommodates a ring of windows between the ribs at the base of the dome.
 The central dome of St. Peter's Basilica also uses this method.